 Using dye-sublimation technology, this printer creates high-quality 4x6-inch glossy photos.This is a step up from other HP Sprocket printers, which only offer smaller prints.
 Each print dries nearly instantly so you can share it with friends and family right away.
 They’re also water- and tear-resistant so you can cherish the memories for years to come.

-Things to Consider Before Buying a Portable Printer
+Things to Consider Before Buying the Best Portable Printers

 When choosing a new portable printer, start by considering your printing needs.
 Portable printers can print documents and photos and even scan or copy papers and pictures, so start your search by taking note of the functions that you’ll use most.
 Other important features to consider include the printer’s portability, battery options, and connectivity and controls.